einzige/sections_rails/README.markdown

 # Usage

-To use the "hello_world" section created by the sections generator, simply put this in your views:
+To use the "hello_world" section created by the sections generator, simply put this in a view:

     <%= section :hello_world %>

-All files inside a section folder are optional.
-If the partial file is missing, _sections_rails_ would create the following empty div in the view instead.
+If the partial file for a section is not provided, _sections_rails_ creates the following empty div in the view instead.

     <div class="hello_world"></div>